spryker/spryker-docs/docs/scos/dev/features/202108.0/product-barcode-feature-overview.md

 title: Product Barcode feature overview
 description: The Barcode Generator can be used for any kind of entity, and by default, we provide a solution for products.
 originalLink: https://documentation.spryker.com/2021080/docs/product-barcode-feature-overview
+originalArticleId: 6d6d1bee-375f-4767-a866-a7d6f28eeaa1
 redirect_from:
   - /2021080/docs/product-barcode-feature-overview
   - /2021080/docs/en/product-barcode-feature-overview
+  - /docs/product-barcode-feature-overview
+  - /docs/en/product-barcode-feature-overview
 ---

 The *Product Barcode*  feature allows creating barcodes for any kind of enity.
-By default, barcodes are only generated for [products](https://documentation.spryker.com/docs/product-feature-overview).
+By default, barcodes are only generated for [products](/docs/scos/dev/features/{{ page.version }}/product/product-feature-overview/products-overview.html).

 ## What is a barcode?